Create a change management strategy for Microsoft Teams

 Use your public team or Yammer community to gather usage insights.
 Share them using a #TeamsStories tag for easy retrieval.
 Share a #TeamsStory per month on your intranet to highlight employees who are embracing the change to increase productivity and collaboration in your environment.

-Share your questions about service adoption of Teams and Office 365 in the Driving Adoption community on the Microsoft Technical Community site.
+Share your questions about service adoption of Teams and Microsoft 365 or Office 365 in the Driving Adoption community on the Microsoft Technical Community site.
 We always want to hear from you and help you in your adoption journey.